CMU-17-356/cmu-17-356.github.io/docs/syllabus.md

 ### Late Work

-The first late assignment will incur a 10% penalty per day, and the second will receive no credit.
+Late assignments will incur a 10% penalty for on the first day overdue, 20% on the second day, 50% on the third day, and no credit beyond that.
 We make exceptions in extraordinary circumstances, typically involving either a family or medical emergency (ideally, your academic advisor or the Dean of Student Affairs should request such exceptions on your behalf).
 We can make accommodations for travel (e.g., for interviews) so long as you request it *in advance*.
 Always communicate with your team about such issues.

 ### Time Management

 This is a 12-unit course.
 It is our intention to manage it so that you spend close to 12 hours a week on the course, on average.
 In general, 4 hours/week will be spent in class and recitation, and 8 hours on assignments.
 A key challenge in startup engineering is that there is never enough time to implement everything that you want to implement; it is therefore important that you practice time management, estimation, and task prioritization.
 We would rather you make well-justified decisions to not do something than spend tens of